s9yumeng/CPP_Primer/CPP_Primer_Notes.md

 > In this book we use the first style and place the * (or the &) with the variable name.

 **Pointers to Pointers**

+**References to Pointers**

+> The easiest way to understand the type of r is to read the definition right to left.

+**Tip:**  It can be easier to understand complicated pointer or reference declarations if you read them from right to left.

+### 2.4 `const` Qualifier

 **Exercise 2.25:** Determine the types and values of each of the following variables.